tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 - Saved searches: allows you to rename, edit, delete, combine or set an alert for saved searches.
 You can also run a saved search to view the results since the search was last run.
 - Alerts: allows you to edit, delete or change the status of your alerts.
 You can also check for new results based upon the date that the alert was created.
 Alerts are personalized notifications that you can set up to be updated when new research comes out on a topic of your interest.
 - Export preferences: allows you to choose a preferred file type or reference management tool when exporting documents.
 This can be very useful when exporting references or citations of the literature you plan to use.
-In this section you can select the export settings of your preference, which will the in be applied to your search sessions.
+In this section you can select the export settings of your preference, which will then be applied to your search sessions.

 ## How to search & analyze results